-Program or daemon Description tlhcd The tape library half-inch control daemon provides robotic control for a TLH robot that is in an IBM Automated tape library (ATL) in a similar manner to that which was explained previously for t18cd.
-Started By : Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tlhcd command).
-Stopped By: Stopping ltid or by using the tlhcd -t command.
-Debug Log : Errors are logged in the system log and robots debug log.
-Debug information is included if the daemon is started with the -v option (either by itself or through ltid).
-The -v option is available only on UNIX.
-Also, add the VERBOSE option to the vm.conf file. tlmd The Tape Library Multimedia daemon is the interface between ltid and a TLM robot that is in an ADIC Distributed AML Server (DAS).
+Program or daemon Description tlmd The Tape Library Multimedia daemon is the interface between ltid and a TLM robot that is in an ADIC Distributed AML Server (DAS).
 This daemon communicates with the TLM robotics through a network API interface.
-Started By: Starting ltid or independently by using the /usr/openv/volmgr/bin/tlmd command.
-Stopped By : Stopping ltid or independently by finding the PID (process id) and then using the kill command.
+Started By: Starting ltid or starting independently by using the /usr/openv/volmgr/bin/tlmd command.
+Stopped By: Stopping ltid or stopping independently by finding the PID (process ID) and then using the kill command.
 Debug Log : Errors are logged in the system log and robots debug log.
-Debug information is included if the daemon is started with the -v option (either by itself or through ltid).
-The -v option is available only on UNIX.
-Also, add the VERBOSE option to the vm.conf file. tshd The Tape Stacker Half-inch daemon is the interface between ltid and the half-inch-cartridge stacker and communicates with the robotics through a SCSI interface.
+Debug information is included if the daemon is started with the $-v$ option (either by itself or through ltid).
+The $-v$ option is available only on UNIX.
+Also, add the VERBOSE option to the $vm.conf$ file. tshd The Tape Stacker Half-inch daemon is the interface between ltid and the half-inch-cartridge stacker and communicates with the robotics through a SCSI interface.
 This robot is not supported on Windows.
-Started By : Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tshd command).
+Started By: Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tshd command).
 Started By: tpconfig command.
-Stopped By: Quit option from within the utility on UNIX.
+Stopped By : Quit option from within the utility on UNIX.
 On Windows, tpconfig is only a command-line interface that runs to completion (no quit option).
-Debug Log: tpcommand debug logs.

-Media and device management daemons and programs (continued) Table 3-2

-Program or daemon Description vmd The Volume Manager daemon (NetBackup Volume Manager service on Windows) allows remote administration and control of Media and Device Management.
-Started By: Starting Itid Stopped By: Terminate Media Manager Volume Daemon option.
-Debug Log : System log and also a debug log if the daemon or reqlib debug directories exist vmscd The Media Manager Status Collector Daemon keeps the EMM server database up-to-date with the actual status of drives attached to 5.x servers.
+Debug Log: tpcommand debug logs. vmd The Volume Manager daemon (NetBackup Volume Manager service on Windows) allows the remote administration and control of Media and Device Management.
+Started By: Starting ltid.
+Stopped By : Terminating the Media Manager Volume Daemon option.
+Debug Log : System log and also a debug log if the daemon or reqlib debug directories exist.

+Table 3-2 Media and device management daemons and programs (continued)

+Program or daemon Description

+vmscd The Media Manager Status Collector Daemon keeps the EMM server database up-to-date with the actual status of the drives that are attached to the 5.x servers.

 Started By: the EMM server.

 Stopped By: the EMM server.

-Debug Log : /usr/openv/volmgr/debug/vmscd (UNIX), install_path\Volmgr\debug\vmscd (Windows)
+Debug Log: /usr/openv/volmgr/debug/vmscd (UNIX), install_path\Volmgr\debug\vmscd (Windows)